Fudgedotdotdot/Fudgedotdotdot.github.io/posts/python_ast_and_yara/python_ast_and_yara.md

 # Using python's AST module to defeat Yara
 This article will touch on python's AST module and how to use it to obfuscate python code.
+I started this to hide the Medusa agent for Mythic from the public yara rules that detected it, and I ended up writing this whole blog that doesn't have a lot of things to do with Medusa.

 ## Python's AST
 Python has a module called *AST* or Abstract-Syntax-Tree, which allows us to inspect and change python code in it's AST representation.